christianbundy/lsp-editor/README.md

-I've started to wonder whether there's a unified solution to both problems, and whether we can move past text editors to **semantic editors**, or at least we can move a bit in that directoin.
+I've started to wonder whether there's a unified solution to both problems, and whether we can move past text editors to **semantic editors**, or at least we can move a bit in that direction.

 Anyway, I've found myself wondering whether the [Language Server Protocol][lsp] might be a worthwhile exploration.
 Most tools seem like they're [slowly]